Sussex

 The battlefield has survived because it became part of a Benedictine Abbey founded by King William ‘the Conqueror’, in atonement.

-16th-century courthouse and 14th century Abbey Gatehouse, seen from the market place1 copy
+16th-century courthouse and 14th century Abbey Gatehouse, seen from the market place

 After the dissolution of the monasteries in 1538, it became a country estate.